saadwazir/HistoSeg/README.md

 For GlaS Dataset link: https://github.com/saadwazir/HistoSeg/blob/main/HistoSeg_GlaS_.h5

 ## Data Preprocessing for Training
-After downloading the dataset you must generate patches of images and their corresponding masks (Ground Truth), & convert it into numpy arrays or you can use dataloaders directly inside the code. you can generate patches using Image_Patchyfy.
+After downloading the dataset you must generate patches of images and their corresponding masks (Ground Truth), & convert it into numpy arrays or you can use dataloaders directly inside the code.
+Note: The last channel of masks must have black and white (0,1) values not greyscale(0 to 255) values. you can generate patches using Image_Patchyfy.
 Link : https://github.com/saadwazir/Image_Patchyfy
 ```
 For example to train HistoSeg on MoNuSeg Dataset, the distribution of dataset after creating pathes